gayashiva/air_model/README.md

 ## About

-This app showcases the results from a [publication](https://www.frontiersin.org/articles/10.3389/feart.2021.771342/full) that evaluated fountain efficiency and meltwater quantities of icestupas in India and Switzerland.
+The model documentation is present in this [publication](https://www.frontiersin.org/articles/10.3389/feart.2021.771342/full) along with its applications on several icestupas built in India and Switzerland.

 ## Timelapses